Volker Kempe: Career

-From 1977 to 1990 he headed the Institute of Cybernetics and Information Processes of the German Academy of Sciences at Berlin with more than 600 employees.
-Moving to the microelectronic industry, he led the Engineering Department of ams AG and later the Strategic Product Development from 1990 to 2003, and in 2003 co-founded SensorDynamics AG an Austrian semiconductor company that focused on innovative sensor solutions for high volume applications in automotive and industry, of which he has been the VP of R&D.

-He has authored over 100 papers and more than 20 patents, four books and five scientific anthologies, and edited four journals and book series.
+From 1977 to 1990 he led the Institute of Cybernetics and Information Processes at the German Academy of Sciences at Berlin with over 600 employees.
+Moving to the microelectronic industry, he led the Engineering Department of ams AG and later the Strategic Product Development from 1990 to 2003, and in 2003 co-founded SensorDynamics AG, an Austrian semiconductor company, where is vice president of R&D that focused on innovative sensor solutions for high volume applications in automotive and industry.
+He has authored over 100 papers and more than 20 patents, four books and five scientific anthologies, as well as four journals and book series.
 He has been in the program committee of several major international conferences, like ESSCIRC and DTIP.
 His work has been recognized twice with the National Prize of the GDR (major award given for outstanding creative work in the fields of science and technology).